From Blois to Amboise on the Loire Valley by bike

 Day 3: Cheverny loop (46 km)

-Today, you leave the Loire to reach the Château de Cheverny by pedaling between vineyards, orchards and fields.
-The Château de Cheverny, less impressive than its colleagues at Chambord or Chenonceau, inspired Hergé to draw the Château de Moulinsart in Tintin.
+Today, you go away the Loire to reach the Château de Cheverny by pedaling between vineyards, orchards and fields.
+The Château de Cheverny, although less impressive than the castles in Chambord or Chenonceau, inspired Hergé to draw the Moulinsart Castle in Tintin.
 It is also richly furnished.
 Return to Blois.

 Day 4: from Blois to Amboise (43 km)

-Leave behind the Royal Château of Blois, to pedal towards another Royal Château, that of Amboise.
-On the way, stop at the Domaine de Chaumont-sur-Loire where, in addition to the magnificent Château, you can visit "Le Centre d'Arts et de Nature" and "Le Festival international des jardins".
+Leave the Royal Castle of Blois, and pedal towards another royal castle, that of Amboise.
+On the way, stop at the Domaine de Chaumont-sur-Loire where, in addition to the magnificent castle, you can visit "Le Centre d'Arts et de Nature" and "Le Festival international des jardins".
 Once in Amboise, explore Leonardo da Vinci's final resting place, the Clos Lucé.

 Day 5: Chenonceau loop (46 km)

-Take beautiful cycle paths to reach the Château de Chenonceau.
+Follow the beautiful cycle paths to reach the Château de Chenonceau.
 It welcomes you in a spectacular way, standing majestically above the Cher.
-Nicknamed the "Château des Dames", it was marked by the influence of its patrons and administrators, Diane de Poitiers and Catherine de Medici.
+Nicknamed the "Ladies' castle", it has been marked by the influence of its patrons and administrators, Diane de Poitiers and Catherine de Medici.

 Day 6: Vineyard loop (23 km)